droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc O - Dinner with the Devil.md

 <div class="description">
 <p>The door opens onto a long, dark rooftop cloaked in swirling mists.
 Rain splashes against the sagging, sloping roof as flashes of lightning illuminate gargoyles perched on the roof’s end peaks, their hideous stares forever fixed on the dark, endless chasm below.
 On the far side of the rooftop, a small, dark, open closet stands quietly on a parapet amidst the storm.</p>
 </div>

+**--VP Challenge or Just encounter and Balance and Dragon fight?--**

 A character must succeed on three cumulative DC 10 Dexterity (Acrobatics) checks to successfully traverse the rooftop and reach the closet on the other side.
 (Making one such check requires the character’s action.)
 A character who crawls, or who has a climbing speed, travels half as far but succeeds automatically as described <span class="citation">K53.
 Rooftop (p.
 71)</span>.